Liz Walker (journalist): Career as journalist

 Walker was the evening news anchor at WBZ-TV starting in 1981.
 Her career had begun in her hometown of Little Rock, Arkansas working as the public affairs director at station KATV.
 On-air assignments in Denver (KMGH-TV) and San Francisco (KRON-TV) followed before she moved to Boston and WBZ in 1980.
-In 1987, she was reportedly making $500,000 a year.
+In 1987, she was reportedly making $500,000 a year ($1.375 million in April, 2024).
 In that year her planned pregnancy was publicly announced.
 This caused some criticism as some local religious leaders felt that she was both unmarried and unashamed made her a poor role model for teenagers.

 After doing a story on the Lost Boys of Sudan, she began to re-evaluate her life.
 Ultimately, this led to her enrolling at the Harvard Divinity School in September 2001.

 In January 2002, she produced an independent documentary on Sudan entitled In the Lion's Mouth."

 Pastor

 Walker became the Pastor of the Roxbury Presbyterian Church in May 2014.
 She had served as "transitional leader" since 2011.
+On December 25, 2021, The Boston Globe reported that Liz Walker left her position as minister of the Roxbury Presbyterian Church.